crawl/qw/docs/debugging.md

 ### Diagnostic Functions

-* `get_qw()`
+* `get_vars()`

-  Get the `qw` local table that contains some of qw's state information.
+  Get local tables that contain internal qw information.
+This returns the below tables in order:

+  1. `qw`: qw state information.
 Currently most state resides in inaccessible local variables, but in the future these will all be moved into the `qw` table.
+  2. `const`: Various constants values and enums.

 * `dsay(x)`